lsjroberts/react-redux-skeleton/README.md

 ## Examples

-The skeleton comes with two examples:
+The skeleton comes with some examples of routing and components:

 1. Counter (demonstrating basic redux usage)
 2. Current converter (more complex data and asynchronous actions with an API middleware)